ISCA Conference 2025 returns, reimagined with a unique format and expanded tracks to suit every professional journey!

 4.45pm - 5.30pm | Economic Uncertainty and Business Resilience: How Industry Sectors Are Adapting |

 This dynamic conversation highlights the critical role of finance and accounting in enabling business owners to steer through complexity with confidence and clarity.
-Speaker: To Be Confirmed |
+Speaker: Mr. Yap Wee Kee, Partner, Capital Markets Group, KPMG Singapore | |

 Digital Transformation Expert Track | |